Clifton Park Homes for Sale

 In 1912, the developers transferred Clifton Beach and common areas into trusts for Clifton Park and Clifton Lagoons lot owners.

-In the early-1960s, after prolonged litigation, Clifton Boulevard was extended through Clifton Park to a new bridge over the Rocky River.
-This project divided Clifton Park into northern and southern sections and sadly resulted in razing or relocation of several homes.
+In the early 1960s, after prolonged litigation, Clifton Boulevard was extended through Clifton Park to a new bridge over the Rocky River.
+This project divided Clifton Park into northern and southern sections and sadly resulted in the razing or relocation of several homes.
 The oldest home still standing (at 17862 Lake Road) was built in 1899 by the prominent Cleveland business executive John G. Jennings.

 Since its inception, Clifton Park has been home to many of Cleveland’s most prominent citizens, including names like Glidden, Hanna, Smythe and Stouffer.
 Today, the neighborhood continues to attract the city’s elite.

 Looking to buy a home here or already living here and planning to sell?
-Call or text Realty Done by Damien Baden at (440) 628-1321.
-Find out how you can get a FREE updated closing report of available and recently sold Clifton Park homes below.
+Find out how you can get a FREE updated closing report of recently sold Clifton Park homes below.

-The prestigious neighborhood of Clifton Park is located in northwest Lakewood, Ohio (Cuyahoga County).
-It extends from the Lake Erie shore down to the trestle bridge, and from the east bank of the Rocky River to Webb Rd.
+The prestigious neighborhood of Clifton Park is located in the northwest corner of Lakewood, Ohio (Cuyahoga County), extending from the Lake Erie shore down to the Nickel Plate Railroad Trestle Bridge, and from the east bank of the Rocky River to Webb Rd.

 I-90 is conveniently accessible in ≤7 min!